decorator-factory/typing-tips/docs/one-offs/object-vs-any/index.md

 ## What is `object`?

 `object` is a base class for all classes in Python.
 Whatever you have &mdash; a string, a number, a function, a chess piece &mdash; it's an `object`.
-If a function accepts an `object`, you can call it with any object.
+If a function accepts `object` for a parameter, you can supply anything as the argument.

 ```py
 def greet(target: object) -> None: